Copyright © 2019 Doctor Chuck Radis. All Rights Reserved

 We sat quietly, alone in our thoughts.
 Outside, the snow continued to blow.
 Peter poured his father and me another glass of wine.
 Sandi pointed to a wood-framed photo on the bookcase and asked Mr. Berndt, “Is that Erna and you in Palestine?”

 Without looking up, Mr. Berndt said, “Yes.
 Yes.
 That was taken the day Erna was promoted.
-She became the Chief Consulate’s secretary and housekeeper.
+She became the District Commissioner’s secretary.
 It came with a small raise.
 They recognized that she was an educated woman, a competent woman.
 We were happy.”

 I looked to Sandi; it was time to go, but Mr. Berndt raised a hand.
 “Please stay.”
 He cautiously swallowed another sip of wine, exhaled, and relaxed against the headrest.
 We waited.

 The two holy men’s faces drooped.
 They fiddled with their ornamentation.
 Then one of the Priests gently opened the box.
-Erna placed a tray of pastry on the table between the Priests and the Commandant.
+Erna placed a tray of pastry on the table between the Priests and the Commissioner.
 She lingered by the door, listening, and watching.
-A dented, smoke-stained copper lamp was removed from the box.
+A dented, smoke-stained copper hanging lamp was removed from the box.
 The two Priests held the lamp in tandem, each maintaining a grip, and placed it on the table.
-The lamp looked like an ordinary lamp, like those sold in the local market.
-It could be twenty years old or more than a thousand.
+The lamp looked like it could be fifty years old or more than a thousand.
 Who could say?

 ‘We agree on the ownership for each lamp,’ the taller of the two Priests said, “All of them, except for this lamp.
 This special lamp, by our records, clearly belongs to us.
 It has belonged to us for more than 500 years, perhaps longer.”